JakeTurner616/mtg-bulk-database/README.md

 The `import_cards.py` script will:

 - Query the Scryfall Bulk Data API for the latest JSON file (Oracle Cards or Unique Artwork).
-- Check if the local copy (e.g., `scryfall-unique_artwork.json`) is up-to-date.
+- Check if the local copy (e.g., `scryfall-oracle_cards.json`) is up-to-date.
 - Download a new copy if necessary.
 - Stream through the JSON file and process each card.
 - For multifaced cards, aggregate image URLs from `card_faces` if required.
 - Perform a bulk UPSERT into the PostgreSQL database using `ON CONFLICT (id)` so that if a card with the same unique **id** already exists, only changed fields are updated.

-This allows you to efficiently update your `cards` table.
+This allows you to efficiently update your `cards` table while ensuring that layout values are strictly controlled by the ENUM type.

 ## Author